huanliang397/baseball/README.md

 # baseball
-Using regression to analyze factors that determine revenue and predicting whether MLB teams would make the postseason in the following year
+Using regression to analyze factors that determine revenue and predicting whether MLB teams would make the postseason in the following year (Jupyter Notebook)

-Extension of Sports Analytics class project
+Sports Analytics class project (Regressions in the R Markdown file, paper as pdf)